Theophilus005/CyberSecurityDemo/home.md

 ## Environment Setup
-The demonstration was carried out on Ubuntu MATE 25.04 "Plucky Puffin" (64-bit) and the following tools and packages:
+The demonstration was carried out on Ubuntu MATE 25.04 "Plucky Puffin" (64-bit) with the following packages installed:

 ```
-sudo apt install gcc-multilib
+sudo apt install gcc-multilib   //for compiling 32-bit C programs
-sudo apt install gdb
+sudo apt install gdb            // for stack memory inspection
-sudo apt install python3
+sudo apt install python3        // for running python programs
-sudo apt install execstack
+sudo apt install execstack      // makes stack executable
 ```

-gcc-multilib: for compiling 32-bit C programs

-gdb: GNU Debugger, used to inspect stack memory and find return address offsets

-python3: to generate and save the malicious payload into a file

-execstack: makes the stack executable (required for running shellcode from stack)

-Here are the steps that was carried out:
+Here are the steps that were carried out:

 ## Step 1: Creating a Vulnerable Program
-I wrote a simple C program (vuln.c) with a function that uses the unsafe gets() function to read user input into a local buffer.
+I generated a simple C program (vuln.c) with a function that uses the unsafe gets() function to read user input into a local buffer.
 This introduced a buffer overflow vulnerability, as gets() does not check the length of the input.

 ```
 /*  vuln.c  ── deliberately unsafe  */